 Her undergraduate experience opened up two untapped areas of creativity for Sally: poetry and stage plays.
 Her poetry professor, Art Homer at UNO, taught her how a poet’s view and interpretation of the world are seductively unique.
 Sally uses that refined focus to practice control of both language and image.
 Her first published material was poetry.
 She had several read around the world thanks to a publication of the international C.S.
 Lewis Society who compared her voice to Gerard Manley Hopkins.
 Meeting with the chair of the Drama Department Doug Patterson her final semester resulted in the one-act BRIAN’S HOMECOMING.
 The play was performed through a grant from the National Endowment for the Arts and was later published along with a 3-Act play, A MATTER OF CONSCIENCE.
 She has five others first-drafted awaiting revision and one work-in-progress she envisions as the book for a musical.

 Sally was introduced to journalism as editor of her high school paper and part-time employee of the local small town newspaper.
 Of course, writing college papers convinced her of the importance of succinct rhetoric and verifiable resources.
 (So, yes, folks, there is a purpose to that painful collegiate experience).
 After being asked to write articles for various romance chapter websites, a chapter for Susan Aylworth's literary anthology ALL WE KNOW OF HEAVEN and posting insights to a screenwriting list-serve, she was invited to join the staff of an international screenwriting magazine, SCREENTALK, that evolved into MOVIESCOPE when it began to publish articles and interviews from all facets of the film industry.
 Her six-year stint there ended when the magazine was bought out by CREATIVE SCREENWRITING.
-Posting her views of various things impacting the “writing life” led to the 365 essays compiled into A WRITER’S YEAR published in 2011.
-She also has a monthly column for www.savvyauthors.com, A DRAMATIST’S TALE.
-In 2012 three of her screenwriting textbooks were released and she will follow those with a series of fiction textbooks based on her successful WRITE NOW workshops.
+Posting her views of various things impacting the “writing life” led to the 365 essays compiled into A WRITER’S YEAR published in 2011 and edited then released from AAE/Igniting Souls Publishing.
+From June 2010 through 2017, she published a monthly column for www.savvyauthors.com, A DRAMATIST’S TALE.
+In 2012 three of her first screenwriting textbooks were released as e-books.
+In 2019 those were expanded and became part of the six creative writing textbooks born of her successful WRITE NOW workshops.

 Preparing and presenting weekly discussion topics for her weekly writers group gave Sally the confidence to create the WRITE NOW workshops.
 To date she has taught over 35 different workshops both on-site and on-line.
 An avid learner, she is always ready to change and grow her own process then pass on what she has learned in a practical manner intended to challenge participants rather than dictate end-all-be-all concepts.
 She has taught for Omaha’s Metropolitan Community College, Kansas City’s Johnson County Community College, Lincoln (NE)’s Southeast Community College, several chapters of RWA including KOD and Scriptscene, a Romantic Times national conference, and the Moondance International Film Festival, as well as conducted a mini-workshop of writing and meditation for Omaha-area churches.
 Sally has also been an Artist-in-Residence and motivational speaker at several Omaha area schools and conducts free weekly mentoring sessions for teens at the Ralston Baright Library on Wednesday evenings.
 After completing a screenplay his senior year in HS, one of her previous teens recently graduated with degrees in journalism and film at Northwestern.
 Another teen completed the first novel of a trilogy in her senior year of high school intending eventual MFA admission to the renowned Iowa Writers Workshop.
 A 2013 graduate was among the fortunate few selected for screenwriting study at the NYU Film School.
 Sally's passionate voice advocating the pursuit of excellence in writing through education and the "Creative Conscience" led to her 2012 nomination for inclusion in The New Revolutionists, a project recognizing fearless American women http://thenewrevolutionists.org/revolutionists/sally-j-walker/.
 Because of both her professional efforts and her teaching, in the fall of 2017 two academic peers recommended her for the position of Adjunct Professor of Screenwriting at Omaha's Metropolitan Community College.